Bryksin/redis-reactive-cache/README.md

 It is self Auto Configurable, all you need is to import it as dependency.

 This library provides 4 annotations:
-* `@RedisReactiveCacheAdd` - stores cache after the method execution behind the scenes without blocking server response.
+* `@ReactiveCacheAdd` - stores cache after the method execution behind the scenes without blocking server response.
-* `@RedisReactiveCacheGet` - gets cache, if cache not available, it will execute the method and store the result (without blocking server response) in cache for future use.
+* `@ReactiveCacheGet` - gets cache, if cache not available, it will execute the method and store the result (without blocking server response) in cache for future use.
-* `@RedisReactiveCacheUpdate` - removes cache without blocking, execute annotated method and store the result in cache (without blocking server response).
+* `@ReactiveCacheUpdate` - removes cache without blocking, execute annotated method and store the result in cache (without blocking server response).
-* `@RedisReactiveCacheEvict` - removes cache without blocking.
+* `@ReactiveCacheEvict` - removes cache without blocking.

 You can annotate your methods with any of them, and it will be automatically cached.
 All of those annotations has 2 arguments: